RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Application-level encryption
 Answer: B.

-SSL is encryption used in a communication session, not a storage volume.
+**SSL is encryption used in a communication session, not a storage volume.**
 All the other options are examples of database encryption options, so they are incorrect.

-### Question # 54 - In application-level encryption, where does the encryption engine reside?
+### [important] Question # 54 - In application-level encryption, where does the encryption engine reside?
 A. In the application accessing the database
 B. In the operating system on which the application is run
 C. Within the database accessed by the application
 D. In the volume where the database resides
 Answer: A.

-The application contains the encryption engine used in application-level encryption.
+**The application contains the encryption engine used in application-level encryption.**
 The operating system is responsible for providing the resources an application needs and for running the applications.
 The operating system does not do application-level encryption, so option B is incorrect.
 Option C is incorrect because application-level encryption is performed by the application that interfaces with the database.
 The application-level encryption engine may or may not reside in the same volume as the database engine, so option D is incorrect.

-### Question # 55 - Which of the following database encryption techniques can be used to encrypt specific tables within the database?
+### [important] Question # 55 - Which of the following database encryption techniques can be used to encrypt specific tables within the database?
 A. File-level encryption
 B. Transparent encryption
 C. Application-level encryption
 D. Object-level encryption
 Answer: B.

-Encrypting specific tables within the database is one of the options of transparent encryption; this is not true of the other options, so they are incorrect.
+**Encrypting specific tables within the database is one of the options of transparent encryption;** this is not true of the other options, so they are incorrect.

-### Question # 56 - Which of the following database encryption techniques makes it difficult to perform database functions (searches, indexing, etc.)?
+### [important] Question # 56 - Which of the following database encryption techniques makes it difficult to perform database functions (searches, indexing, etc.)?
 A. File-level encryption
 B. Transparent encryption
 C. Application-level encryption
 D. Volume encryption
 Answer: C.

-Application-level encryption involves encrypting the data before it enters the fields of the database; it is much more difficult to search and review data that has been encrypted, so this reduces the functionality of the database.
+[important] **Application-level encryption involves encrypting the data before it enters the fields of the database; it is much more difficult to search and review data that has been encrypted, so this reduces the functionality of the database**.
 All the other options are incorrect because they are not database encryption techniques.

-### Question # 57 - According to (ISC)2, where should the cloud customer’s encryption keys be stored?
+### [important] Question # 57 - According to (ISC)2, where should the cloud customer’s encryption keys be stored?
 A. With the cloud customer
 B. With a third-party provider
 C. At the cloud provider data center